f1datajunkie/TSL/notebooks/TSL PDF Scraper (R).md

 First, let's split everything into two columns and try to pull out driver names and the rows they are associated with.

-The driver rows start with a `P` for the position.
+The vehicle rows start with a `P` for the position.
+Get a row number for each team header.

 ```R
 lap_analysis_vehicle = extract_tables('results/Dunlop Endurance Championship.pdf', pages = 41, header=F, guess=F, output='data.frame',